iffy/iffy.github.com/_posts/2016-05-27-ink-and-pen.md

 ---

 There are many other towers.
 Movies, YouTube, radio, news, social media, blogs, music, etc...
 Measure their words.
 Check the facts.
-Speak true words.
+Speak true words in response.

 Want to read a (much-better-written) article about how lies propagate throughout the Internet?
 This one about [Street Sharks](http://www.geek.com/news/how-i-used-lies-about-a-cartoon-to-prove-history-is-meaningless-on-the-internet-1656188/) is great.